ivadomed/ivadomed/docs/source/configuration_file.md

 Seed used by the random number generator to split the dataset between training/validation/testing.

 #### center_test
 List of strings.
-List of centers to only include in the testing dataset.
-If used, please include a column `institution_id` in your `bids_dataset/participants.tsv`.
+Each string corresponds to an institution/center to only include in the testing dataset (not validation).
+If used, the file `bids_dataset/participants.tsv` needs to contain a column `institution_id`, which associates a subject with an institution/center.

 #### method
 Choice between `"per_patient"` (i.e. shuffle all subjects then splits, using the `participant_id` column from `my_bids_dataset/participants.tsv`) or `"per_center"` (split subjects according to their acquisition centers, using the `institution_id` column from `my_bids_dataset/participants.tsv`).